florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Julien Mignon**: Updated the daily log.
 Worked on a new ESP32 with integrated camera.
 * **Léon Ehrwein**: Updated the diagram.
 Worked on a new ESP32 with integrated camera.

 * **Results**: Today, we asked Heikki for a new ESP32 with integrated camera.
 We want to see if the issue we had last Monday is hardware related or if it is a problem with our code.
+We found out that we had the same problem so the issue is coming from the code.
+We looked at the pin definition and we realised our mistake.